nip403/FileZipper/README.md

-# Huffman-Trees
+# Nipzip
-A compression algorithm written in Python 3.x.
+My implementation of a compression algorithm written in Python 3.x using Huffman coding.

 [Huffman Coding](https://en.wikipedia.org/wiki/Huffman_coding) is commonly used for lossless compression.
 Program compresses and decompresses text to binary and vice versa.